AvshRLev/gamesproject/README.md

 ### How I Deployed Kubernetes On AWS

-I used kubeadm to install kubernetes on 3 EC2 Instances a master and 2 workers. to a more in depth explanation and step by step guide you can follow [This Link](/docs/k8s.md)
+I used kubeadm to install kubernetes on 3 EC2 Instances a master and 2 workers.

+For a more in depth explanation and step by step guide you can follow [This Link](/docs/k8s.md)

 ## Deployment Pipeline